 There are dozens of different Vienna tours.
-They help you turn every stone there, get pointers or just have fun, explore the city in a small group, in private, or in a larger group.
-I have screened and tested a few tours to help you do just that.
-Here is my guide of the best guided tours on foot, by bike, car and segway.
+Essentially, they help you turn every stone, get pointers or just have fun, explore the city in a small group, in private, or in a larger group.
+I have screened and tested a few tours and guides, to help you do just that.
+Here is my shortlist of the best guided tours on foot, by bike, car and segway.

 Most of Vienna’s must-sees cluster in the city centre’s pedestrian area, from Hofburg Imperial Palace to St. Stephen’s Cathedral.
 If you are a first time visitor, start with a city highlights walking tour.
 Group tours usually have a maximum of 30 participants.
 There are also small-group tours and private tours available.

 Themed walks allow you to explore Vienna from a special angle, for example Jewish Vienna, Imperial Vienna, or a historic courtyards walk.
 Most of these Vienna tours include a visit to some of our most beautiful neighbourhoods.
 Learn more in Vienna Walking Tours.

 Savvy professional guides like Walter (photo) can make all the difference to experiencing Vienna.
 While there are more personal gems like him they are not easy to find, so I decided to draw up a shortlist of the best private guides and tours.

 Private tours themselves range from luxurious to down-to-earth.
 You can tour the city in a luxury limousine with private chauffeur, take themed walks in private or in small groups or to hiking tours in the surroundings.
 Find out more in Vienna Tours – private sightseeing.

 Specifically the musical topic has created a good variety of themed walks and tours in Wien.
 Depending on your interests, you can choose between a general music tour, an in-depth tour including the Central Cemetery, and specific tours tracing each Mozart, Beethoven and Schubert.